ryanezil/amqstreams-argocd/README.md

 $ oc adm policy add-cluster-role-to-user cluster-admin -z openshift-gitops-argocd-application-controller -n openshift-gitops
 ```

-You will see an error like this in ArgoCD if you don't exec this step:
+You will see an errors like this when ArgoCD tries to create AMQ Streams resources, if you don't exec this step:

 ```bash
 kafkas.kafka.strimzi.io is forbidden: User "system:serviceaccount:openshift-gitops:openshift-gitops-argocd-application-controller" cannot create resource "kafkas" in API group "kafka.strimzi.io" in the namespace "amq-streams-test"